Plastic casting resin poisoning

 - Washing of the skin (irrigation), perhaps every few hours for several days

 Swallowing such poisons can have severe effects on many parts of the body.
 Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.
-The ultimate outcome depends on the extent of this damage.
-Damage continues to occur to the esophagus and stomach for several weeks after the poison was swallowed, and death may occur as long as a month later.
+Their outcome depends on the amount of damage.
+Damage continues to occur to the esophagus and stomach for several weeks after swallowing the poison.
+Death may occur as long as a month later.
 Treatment may require removal of part of the esophagus and stomach.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.